Apache HTTP Server Version 1.3

 requests.
 The contents of the file should look

-like name=value&something=other, with special
+, with special

 characters URL encoded.